The nCoV-2019 Coronavirus virus is a global health crisis. Let AFC Urgent Care Denver help you.

-The CDC and other government agencies are investigating a total of 398 potential cases in the U.S. Patients that are exposed to the virus are under quarantine and have not been allowed back into local communities.
+The CDC and other government agencies are investigating a total of 1,000,00 + potential cases in the U.S. Patients are advised to follow WHO, CDC, and public health updates as cases continue to climb.

 The state has reported multiple cases of COVID-19 and is also administering free testing through the city of Denver and state-wide.
-Currently, the state of Colorado explains that there have been multiple cases tested but none have tested positive for nCoV-2019.
+Currently, the state of Colorado explains that there have been multiple cases positive for nCoV-2019.
 However, the state recommends that patients should stay prepared in the event that the virus spreads due to international travel or domestic spread from other states.
 Here is what the state is doing to prevent the virus: